aws-samples/non-profit-blockchain/ngo-chaincode/README.md

 on this channel.
 In the example below we are not explictly passing an endorsement policy, so the default policy of 'any member of the organizations in the channel' is applied.

+It can take up to 30 seconds to instantiate chaincode on the channel.

 ```
 docker exec -e "CORE_PEER_TLS_ENABLED=true" -e "CORE_PEER_TLS_ROOTCERT_FILE=/opt/home/managedblockchain-tls-chain.pem" \
     -e "CORE_PEER_LOCALMSPID=$MSP" -e "CORE_PEER_MSPCONFIGPATH=$MSP_PATH" -e "CORE_PEER_ADDRESS=$PEER"  \